lopezdsr/sql-query/sqlref/sql_reference.template.md

 If a table or view with the same name exists in the same {{site.data.keyword.sqlquery_short}} instance, you receive an error, unless the `IF NOT EXISTS` clause is specified.

 The column and partition definitions are optional.
 If they are not provided, the table schema and partitioning is detected from the structure of the data at the indicated location.
-If you explicitly provide these definitions, ensure that they match the objects stored in {{site.data.keyword.cos_short}}.
+If you explicitly provide these definitions, ensure that they match the objects that are stored in {{site.data.keyword.cos_short}}.
 See [data types](#dataType) for details on the supported column types.

 ```sql